TalosTheMinoan/Random-maze-generator/readme.md

 2. Run the `main.py` script to launch the maze generator.

+3. Enjoy exploring the randomly generated maze!

+## Upcoming features

-3. Choose a maze generation algorithm (e.g., Depth-First Search or Prim's) and follow the on-screen instructions.
+Choose a maze generation algorithm (e.g., Depth-First Search or Prim's) and follow the on-screen instructions.

-4. Enjoy exploring the randomly generated maze!

 ## Maze Generation Algorithms